danilobiazi/ePC-SAFT/README.md

 All python files are included inside the folder "src".
 The equations of each term in ePC-SAFT are available in separated modules, including a specific module to the dielectric constant model equations.
 The main routine is inside the PhiPhase module.
 The "Pressure" module contains the sequence of equations required for the pressure loop convergence.

 The example file is inside the folder "example".

+## Dependencies

+Only numpy and scipy packages are required.